Place: Forlì (Forlì – Cesena)

 Architect: Arch. lamberto Rossi, Arch.
 Massimo Galletta, Arch.
 Roberto Lazzarini, Arch.
 Marco Tarabella, Arch.
 Paolo Zilli

 Year: 2000 – 2014

 The university campus was born from the conversion of the former Morgagni hospital in Forli, a complex of the early twentieth century that extends over an area of about 9 hectares near the historic center.

-In 2014 the most ambitious element was completed – the new teaching hub – composed of the three bodies of the classrooms and, above all, the linking section called “Trefolo”, the backbone of the system: a long light and transparent urban tunnel open towards the park.
+The Teaching Hub consists of the three bodies of the classrooms and the ‘Trefolo’: the backbone of the system, a long and transparent gallery open to the park.

 From a plant engineering point of view, the Energy House, which serves a large area close to the campus, represents the heart of the energy system.
 It has been conceived as a green building for reducing its considerable visual impact by promoting its integration in the context.

 It has been built a single trigeneration system, capable of producing thermal, cooling and electrical energy.

 In order to ensure high levels of energy efficiency, the campus is everywhere equipped with heat recovery systems, free-cooling logics in the presence of advantageous external conditions, air handling unit fans equipped with modulating inverters for allowing the external air flow depending on the level of occupancy of classrooms.